CURENT/agvis/guide.md

 ## Use LTBVIS

-Before using LTBVIS, please install docker in the VS Code estension market.
+Before using LTBVIS, please install the extension *docker* in the VS Code estension market.

 The LTBVis is already installed in the server for the common account '/home/curentltb/ltb/ltbvis'.